 In addition, CDA offers informed-consent forms in English and Spanish, FAQs on CURES and prescribing and dispensing and other resources developed by CDA’s compliance analysts.
 Most CDA resources require member’s account login to access, but opioid-related resources are available to nonmembers too.

 Dentists looking for other learning opportunities related to controlled-substance prescribing and pain management can find them at CDA’s education convention, CDA Presents The Art and Science of Dentistry.
-CDA Presents in San Francisco is happening Sept.
-8-10 and is open for registration.
+Watch for announcements about the next CDA Presents happening May 18-20, 2023, in Anaheim.